Adi Kailash

 Adi Kailash Weather

-The minimun and maximum temperature in February in Adi Kailash is -20°C and 6°C respectively.
-The weather is generally snowfall in February and you would feel chilling cold throughout the day.
-Heavy Woolen clothes are recommended for Adi Kailash in February.
+The minimun and maximum temperature in May in Adi Kailash is -7°C and 15°C respectively.
+The weather is generally sunny and clear in May and you would feel cold throughout the day.
+Light Woolen clothes are recommended for Adi Kailash in May.

 Detailed weather information of Adi Kailash